hyundai-robotics/doc-hi6-sdk/book.md

 ﻿# ${cont_model} Software Development Kit (SDK) Manual

 {% hint style="warning" %}
-The information provided in this product manual is the property of Hyundai Robotics.
+The information provided in this product manual is the property of HD Hyundai Robotics.

-It cannot be reproduced or redistributed in part or whole without written consent from Hyundai Robotics, and it cannot be provided to third parties or used for other purposes.
+It cannot be reproduced or redistributed in part or whole without written consent from HD Hyundai Robotics, and it cannot be provided to third parties or used for other purposes.